-b) Further, as stated in Note 24(I)(a) of Schedule 15 of the Accounts, the Board, pursuant to the agreement / understanding with the ICC, has also accounted for certain transactions / balances in the books, relating to the hosting of ICC World T20 - 2016 tournament on behalf of ICC.
+ii) Further, as stated in Note 24(I)(a) of Schedule 15 of the Accounts, the Board, pursuant to the agreement / understanding with the ICC, has also accounted for certain transactions / balances in the books, relating to the hosting of ICC World T20 - 2016 tournament on behalf of ICC.
 In this regard, in the earlier years, the Board has accounted for an amount of Rs.
 8.55 Crores as receivable from ICC, Rs.
 18.60 Crores as amounts payable to various parties, and balance of Rs.
 8.51 Crores in ICC World T20 Bank Account maintained by the Board has been transferred to other operational bank account of the Board during the previous year ended 31st March 2022.
 The aforesaid transactions / balances have been recorded by the Board on the basis of the available information / understanding of the Board, which have not been subjected to audit.

-Pending resolution of the matters stated in i (a) above, and in the absence of audited information with respect to the balances stated in i (b) above and all other required information / documentation with respect to the aforesaid transactions / balances relating to ICC World T20-2016 tournament, we are unable to comment on the additional adjustments required, if any, to these financial statements on account of the above matters.
+Pending resolution of the matters stated in h (i) above, and in the absence of audited information with respect to the balances stated in h (ii) above and all other required information / documentation with respect to the aforesaid transactions / balances relating to ICC World T20 - 2016 tournament, previous auditors were unable to comment on the additional adjustments required, if any, to those financial statements on account of the above matters.
+In the absence of any further development/ information / audit evidences we are unable to comment on the adjustments required, if any, to the financial statements for the year in respect of above matters including amounts withheld by ICC.

-j.
+i.
 Note 41 of Schedule 15 of the Accounts, regarding pending confirmation/ reconciliation in respect of various receivables and payables including Tax Deducted at Source, Goods and Service Tax, Entertainment Tax, Service Tax, Amount paid under protest under various laws, Receivables/ Payables from/ to State Associations etc as fully described in said note.
 Further, we have not been able to validate the basis for not recognizing claims of Rs 39.76 Crores (Previous year Rs.
-39.76 Crores) (to the extent quantifiable by the Board) (refer Note 19(i)), and also completeness of all the claims and litigations / settlements
+39.76 Crores) (to the extent quantifiable by the Board) (refer Note 19(i)), and also completeness of all the claims and litigations / settlements.